gsnyder2/R-Crash-Course/README.md

 # R-Crash-Course

-Basic R scripts to serve as R tutorial.
-RStudio is recommended over R. Please use Windows version of scripts if that is your platform.
+Basic R scripts to serve as R tutorial for undergraduate class/workshop.
+RStudio is an integrated devleopment environment for R, please install both.

 Start with R_intro.txt; corresponding data is in R_colors_data.txt This script will introduce the basic syntax of R code, show how to combine data, and how to import data from a spreadsheet.
 In RStudio, you may import with the optional commands, or by exploring the top right panel.